Mortgage advice for internationals.

 Note: 34 years old and younger who plan to buy a property of more than €400.000 between 1st January 2021 and 31st March 2021 will not pay a property transfer tax of 2%.

-What does it mean if you’re a first-time buyer?
+What does the transfer tax exemption mean if you’re a first-time buyer?

-It means that you will need fewer savings to close your mortgage, and you can keep more of your savings in your pocket.
-Currently, the transfer tax (overdrachtsbelasting) is 2% of the purchase price.
-So, if you buy a residential property in the Netherlands, you must pay 2 percent of the property price.
-For example, if your house is worth € 350.000, the transfer tax will be € 7,000.
-If the government passes a new bill, the buyer will save € 7,000.
-What was already the case is that the transfer tax does not apply if the seller decides to sell a property within six months of the ownership.
-In this case, the transfer tax is refunded.
+It means that you need fewer savings to close your mortgage, and you can keep more of your savings in your pocket.
+Currently, the property transfer tax (overdrachtsbelasting) is 2% of the purchase price.
+If you buy a residential property in the Netherlands, you must pay 2 percent of the property price on tax.
+For example, if your house is worth € 350.000, the tax is € 7,000.
+If the government passes a new bill, the buyer saves € 7,000.
+What was already the case is that the tax does not apply if the seller decides to sell a property within six months of ownership.
+In this case, the paid tax is refunded.

 You can check the possible scenarios below.

-The housing shortage is a big problem in some Dutch cities.
-By reducing the costs for first-time buyers and increasing the tax for buy to let investors, the Dutch government tries to create more opportunities for first-time homebuyers in the Netherlands.
-Simultaneously, the individuals who are planning to invest in the property will pay a higher fee.
-The transfer tax for buy to let will increase to 8%.
-Currently, the transfer tax for buy-to-let properties is two percent.
+The housing shortage is a big problem in some Dutch cities, so by reducing the costs for first-time buyers and increasing the tax for buy to let investors, the Dutch government tries to create a more level playing field for first-time homebuyers in the Netherlands.
+Simultaneously, the individuals who plan to invest in real estate pay a higher fee.
+The initial tax of buy-to-let properties increases to 8% in 2021.

-The Dutch government believes that buy to let investors and first time home buyers compete for the properties that belong to the same price range.
-By implementing a new bill, the Dutch government would encourage the starters to become homeowners in the Netherlands.
+The Dutch government believes that buy to let investors and first-time homebuyers compete for the properties that belong to the same price range.
+Hence, the government aims to encourage the starters to become homeowners in the Netherlands.